mrquincle/mrquincle.github.io/source/_posts/2018-01-30-inference-in-deep-learning.markdown

 An autoencoder is typically trained using a variant of backpropagation (conjugate gradient method, steepest descent).
 It is possible to use so-called pre-training.
 Train each two subsequent layers as a restricted Boltzmann machine and use backpropagation for fine-tuning.

+A nice blog post at [Keras](https://blog.keras.io/building-autoencoders-in-keras.html) explains also some of the disadvantages of autoencoders, a very clarifying read!

 # Denoising Autoencoders

 A denoising autoencoder (DAE) is a regular autoencoder with the input signal corrupted by noice (on purpose: $$\tilde{x} = B(x)$$).
 This forces the autoencoder to be resilient against missing or corrupted values in the input.